 The Chapel opened in 1999, the culmination of many years of anticipation and careful planning to ensure that is a place of beauty and peace.
 It stands on a high point of School land, and the cross, positioned at the apex of the roof, is a visible and constant reminder of the centrality of Christianity in the life and work of St Mark's.

-In 2012, the School Council announced that it has named the School Hall (opened in 1990) the Ken Fairfield Hall.
-This is in recognition of the School's Foundation Bursar, Ken Fairfield, who helped lay the foundations of the strong financial position the School is in today.
+In 2012, the School Council announced that it had named the School Hall, which opened in 1990, in recognition of the School's Foundation Bursar, Mr Ken Fairfield, who helped lay the foundations of the strong financial position the School is in today.

 The Len King Sports Pavilion opened in 2006.
 The spacious sporting facilities are complemented by a dance studio, a general purpose classroom and the adventure and challenge facilities such as the climbing wall, high ropes course and abseiling tower.
 These last facilities form part of the School's Outdoor Education program.
 The Pavilion is also used for whole-school gatherings and special events, including St Mark's Day celebrations, Speech Night and the Year 12 Valedictory.
 The building was named after Dr Len King, who served the St Mark's with distinction on the School Council from 1994 to 2002.

 The new two-storey Library and Information Centre opened in September 2013.
 It provides a valuable resource for both students and teachers.
 It will add to the School’s already excellent facilities, enabling the School to continue its growth and offer the best for our students from Kindergarten to Year 12.
 In honour of Past Principal (2002-2012) Mr Anthony Stopher's commitment to the project and in recognition of 25 dedicated years of service to the School, the Council named the Library complex "The Tony Stopher Library and Information Centre."